houseofsam/HiLo-Betting-Game/README.md

 # HiLo-Betting-Game — Documentation
-Programmed with Java for a culminating project way back when
+Programmed with Java for a culminating project that I did way back when

 # Plan/Algorithm
 -Create a game where it prints out a number and asks user to input whether the next number that will be printed will be higher, lower or the same